-- 8. During the transition to full scheme, it is anticipated that there will be a large number of new entrants to the market as well as individuals wishing to register as providers in their own right.
-Western Australian or Commonwealth quality and safeguarding arrangements will apply to these new providers. - 9.
-The Parties will work collaboratively with the WA NDIS authority to streamline registration processes for new providers and minimise duplication and costs during the transition to full scheme.
-This includes developing working arrangements to streamline registration for providers already registered with the National Disability Insurance Agency (NDIA) or the Commonwealth. - 10.
-For example, where applicants for registration have not previously been assessed or accredited to provide services for people with disability, but have received equivalent recognition of their compliance against standards in respect of a relevant human service program, for example an aged care or family and children's services, these would be taken into account to streamline assessment of suitability to provide NDIS funded supports. - 11.
+- 7. During the transition to full scheme, it is anticipated that there will be a large number of new entrants to the market as well as individuals wishing to register as providers in their own right.
+WA or Commonwealth quality and safeguarding arrangements will apply to these new providers. - 8.
+The Parties will work collaboratively with the NDIA to streamline registration processes for new providers and minimise duplication and costs during the transition to full scheme.
+This includes developing working arrangements to streamline registration for providers already registered with the NDIA or the Commonwealth. - 9.
+For example, where applicants for registration have not previously been assessed or accredited to provide services for people with disability, but have received equivalent recognition of their compliance against standards in respect of a relevant human service program, for example an aged care or family and children's services, these would be taken into account to streamline assessment of sultability to provide NDIS funded supports. - 10.
 The Parties also agree to closely monitor registration processes to ensure choice and control for participants is not undermined and that safeguards remain risk-based, particularly for the registration of new providers.